Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-O11WL1D/README.md

 The spi protocol's main disadvantage is that it each slave device requires 4 connections to the master device, which may get complicated in the case of multiple slave devices.

+THe i2c protocol differs in the fact that each slave device is automatically synchronized with the master's clock signal, sent packets are faster due to not having a stop/start bit and that multiple devices can be connected, without bus contention.

+--SDA
+Line which sends actual data//data destination, ack bit, r/w bit --Scl line which features the master devices clock signal.